Building with Open AI

 docker --version

 You should see the Docker version information if it's installed correctly.
-If not, you might want to revist the and the section.
+If not, you might want to revist the [prerequisites](/rag-and-llm-bootcamp/hands-on-development/prerequisites-must.md) and the [Docker Basics](/rag-and-llm-bootcamp/hands-on-development/docker-basics.md) section.

 Next, clone the llm-app repository from GitHub.
 This repository contains all the files you’ll need.